Mary Burton: Legacy

 Heriot-Watt University has honoured Mary Burton with a fund for female students studying STEM subjects launched in 2019 on the 200th anniversary of her birth.
 The Mary Burton building on the university's main Riccarton campus is named after her.
 There is a blue plaque in her honour.

+In 2022 Historic Environment Scotland placed a plaque to commemorate Burton at Liberton Bank House in Edinburgh.